rostislav-nikitin/edu.mcu.stm32xx.peripheral/README.md

 # edu.mcu.stm32xx.peripheral
-Examples of the STM32xx peripheral usage for the education purposes
+Examples of the STM32xx peripheral usage for the education purposes.